Sapphire645/DQB2ChunkEditorPlus/README.md

 ## DQB2 Chunk Editor Plus

 This is my first time uploading to GitHub.
 I am unsure of the standard procedure.
 This fork adds more functionality to the original program.
 I assume since it hasn't been updated for years that it will not be.
+(UPDATE- The original editor has been updated for NET 8.0 support.
+This one is still at NET 6.0)

 For all undocumented blocks, here is a link with all IDs identified. https://www.tumblr.com/sapphire-rb/751291945137078272/all-of-dqb2s-blocks-with-their-ids